Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Empirical Analysis

 Figure \ref{fig:histdecomp} compares the actual trend paths with counterfactual paths, which are generated by shutting down all identified monetary policy shocks, following the methodology outlined in \cite{kilian2017structural}.
 The shaded regions represent 68\% credible bands around the counterfactual estimates.

 Our counterfactual analysis quantifies the contributions of monetary policy shocks over time.
-For instance, in Figure \ref{fig:histdecomp}, Panel (a) shows that, absent these shocks, $\Delta g^{*}$ would have been over 1 percent higher during the crisis; Panel (b) indicates that $g^{*}$ would have been persistently higher, with a cumulative gap of about 0.5 percent over the sample period.
-Panel (c) shows that $\pi^{*}$, which remained below its counterfactual path since the early 1990s, would have hovered closer to 3 percent in the absence of repeated monetary tightening.
-Panel (d) shows that $r^{*}$ would have been more than 2 basis points higher during the financial crisis.
+For instance, in Figure \ref{fig:histdecomp}, Panel (a) shows that, absent these shocks, $g^{*}$ would have been over 0.8 percentage points higher during the crisis.
+Panel (b) shows that $\pi^{*}$, which has remained below its counterfactual path since the early 1990s, would have hovered closer to 3.5 percent in the absence of monetary tightening.
+Panel (c) shows that $r^{*}$ would have been around 3 percentage points higher during the financial crisis.

-Taken together, the counterfactual analysis emphasizes that monetary policy is a main driver of the macroeconomic stars and tends to play a dual role: it effectively stabilizes long-run inflation expectations but can also impose a persistent drag on the real economy's long-run trends when over-tightening occurs.
-Policymakers should therefore weigh the benefits of anchoring inflation against the potential costs for the real economy in the long run.